jrmeyerhofer/LITA2017/Lesson_8/README.md

 ```
 Or in a LibGuide:
 ![Image of web app libguide](libguide.png)
-13. **Excersize (5 min):** Add another row of data re-publish your app.
+13. **Exercise (5 min):** Add another row of data re-publish your app.
 Did you see it represented in your webpage or LibGuide?
 <br /><br />
 *Interested in pushing Google Apps Script even further?
 Check out [HTML Service: Communicate with Server Functions](https://developers.google.com/apps-script/guides/html/communication) to learn about communicating between webpages, your user, and Google Apps Script.*